This guide will teach you the basic functions that you have under the 'Manager' access level in Deputy.

 There are a number of ways to fill in a shift.

 Drag and drop:

 This can only be done while in the ‘View by Areas’ option.
-Simply grab the employee from the left-side of the screen and drag their name into the area in which you wish for them to work.
+Simply grab the team member from the left-side of the screen and drag their name into the area in which you wish for them to work.
 They’ll instantly be placed into the shift.
 To change the details of the shift, simply click their name on the Schedule sheet and a box will pop up.
-From here, you can change the employee working the shift, start and finish times, the length of the break and the area in which they’re working.
+From here, you can change the team member working the shift, start and finish times, the length of the break and the area in which they’re working.
 You can also add notes to the shift.

 Click and add:

-When using the ‘View by Employees’ option, you can simply click the + icon in the desired date, in the employee’s corresponding row.
+When using the ‘View by Team Members’ option, you can simply click the + icon in the desired date, in the team member's corresponding row.
 This will bring up a similar pop-up box to the drag-and-drop option, where you can change the details of the shift.